carloborromeo724/Data-Analytics-Portfolio/4_Linear_Regression_Python/README.md

-# Ecommerce Customer Spending Prediction (Python, Linear Regression)
+# E-commerce Customer Spending Prediction (Python, Linear Regression)

 This project takes a customer dataset from an online retailer and tries to answer a practical question: should the business put more effort into its mobile app or its website.
 Rather than going on a hunch, a linear regression model is used to see which platform actually correlates more with revenue.